ethereum/homestead-guide/old-docs-for-reference/main-wiki.rst/Dapp-Developer-Resources.rst

 -  `Useful Ðapp
    Patterns <https://github.com/ethereum/wiki/wiki/Useful-Ðapp-Patterns>`__
    - Code snippets which are useful for Ðapp development.
--  `ÐApp using
+-  `Dapp using
    Meteor <https://github.com/ethereum/wiki/wiki/Dapp-using-Meteor>`__ -
-   This short tutorial gives an intro on how to start building a Ðapp using `Meteor <https://www.meteor.com>`__, and also why Meteor is a good fit for Ðapps.
+   This short tutorial gives an intro on how to start building a dapp using `Meteor <https://www.meteor.com>`__, and also why Meteor is a good fit for dapps.

 Useful read
 ~~~~~~~~~~~